Jenny Dalton-Hill: Baseball

 In 1996, she played for the Colorado Silver Bullets in what would prove to be their final season.
 Competing at the 2010 Women's World Cup of Baseball, she shared duties at first base with former Arizona teammate Laura Espinoza.
 In 2012, Dalton served as a coach for the United States national women's team.

+Athletes Unlimited

+In November 2024, Athletes Unlimited hired Dalton-Hill as the general manager for team Bandits in their inaugural season of the Athletes Unlimited Softball League (AUSL).

 Personal life

 Dalton-Hill was eligible to play for Team USA in the 1996 Olympics but opted to pursue other endeavors.
 She volunteered to coach for the University of Arizona in 1997 where they won their 5th national title.
 She would later relocate and join the Kentucky Wildcats program for two years as an Assistant Coach.

 In 2001, Dalton-Hill was inducted into the Wildcats Hall of Fame.
 As she had been a member of the baseball Colorado Silver Bullets in 1997, Dalton reemerged from retirement in 2010 to partake in the USA Baseball Women's National Team who won the bronze at the 2010 Women's Baseball World Cup.
 She currently coaches high school softball in Kentucky, is a staff member of women's Team USA baseball and is incumbent on the USA Board of Directors for softball.

 Dalton-Hill is married to Marc Hill and has three children, Dalton, Brookelyn and Cogan.
 When Glendale High School (Dalton's alma mater) built their softball field in 2005, they named it Dalton Field in her honor.
 They also retired her number.

 She is also a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Dalton-Hill frequently offers color commentary for the NCAA Division I Softball Tournament and 7 Innings Podcast.